Spy pixel: History

-Invented in 1971 by Ray Tomlinson, emails have made it much more convenient to send and receive messages as opposed to traditional postal mail.
+Networked email was pioneered in 1971 by Ray Tomlinson and has made it much more convenient to send and receive messages as opposed to traditional postal mail.
 In 2020, there were 4 billion email users worldwide and approximately 306 billion emails sent and received daily.
 The email sender, however, still has to wait for a reply email from the recipient in order to confirm that their message was delivered.
 There are some situations where the recipient doesn't respond to the sender even when they have read the email, which is why the email tracking method emerged.
 Most email services do not provide indicators as to whether an email was read, so third-party applications and plug-ins have provided the convenience of email tracking.
 The most common method is the email tracking beacon or spy pixel.

 Spy pixels were described as "endemic" in February 2021.
 The "Hey" email service, contacted by BBC News, estimated that it blocked spy pixels in about 600,000 out of 1,000,000 messages per day.